virdpool/miner/README.md

     ./install_ubuntu_16.04.sh
     # also works with debian 9
     ./install_debian_10.sh
+    ./install_fedora_34.sh
+    # NOTE there is centos 8 build in not_working_install folder, feel free to fix it

     # also there is old alternative install ubuntu 18.04 OTP 21
     ./install_old.sh